typicalbot/policies/terms/index.md

 To the fullest extent permitted by law:

 1. We shall not be liable for any direct, indirect, consequential, exemplary or incidental damages, including without limitation, damages for loss of business, data, goodwill or profit;
-2. Our total liability to you for any and all claims shall be limited to and not exceed the amount paid by you to Sylke or five hundred dollars (USD $500.00), whichever is greater; and
+2. Our total liability to you for any and all claims shall be limited to and not exceed the amount paid by you to the Company or five hundred dollars (USD $500.00), whichever is greater; and
 3. In all cases, we shall not be liable or responsible to you or any third party for any damages or losses that are not reasonably foreseeable.

 To the extent any of the foregoing disclaimers or limitations of liability do not apply to you, all applicable implied and statutory warranties shall be limited to the fullest extent permitted by law for the minimum period required by law and no warranties shall apply after such period.